ivov/infobootleg/README.md

 ### Exception handling

 Given InfoLeg's inconsistent formatting, it is expected that RegEx parsing may fail with a number of laws, in which case the native mobile browser is launched.
-Certain exceptions from Google Search API and Firestore are also handled.
+Certain exceptions from Google Custom Search API and Firestore are also handled.

 <p align="center">
     <img src="demo/formatting_exception1.png" height="500px">
     &nbsp;&nbsp;&nbsp;&nbsp;
     <img src="demo/formatting_exception2.png" height="500px">
 </p>

+## TODOs

+- Add tests!
+- More exception handling.
+- More RegEx patterns.
+- Maybe favoriting entire laws.

 ## Author